mudasobwa/mudasobwa.github.io/_posts/2013-09-05-sequentional-execution-example-of-reactor-pattern-impl.md

 end
 {% endhighlight %}

-Here we produce two threads which are waiting one for another until the `yield` clause (which may be blocking, if necessary) occurs to initiate the _ping-pong_ mechanism.
+Here we produce two threads, waiting one for another until the `yield` clause (which may be blocking, if necessary) occurs to initiate the _ping-pong_ mechanism.

 Let’s now add some syntactic sugar: